 wings by "pumping" fluid from its body into the hollow structural framework

 apart.
-The initial inflation happens more rapidly.
+The initial inflation happens fairly rapidly--a few minutes.

 Still looking a bit tangled